Shopify/polaris/polaris.shopify.com/content/components/card.md

     description: >-
       Use when you have two related but distinct pieces of information to communicate to merchants.
-Multiple sections can help break up complicated concepts to make them easier to scan and understand.undefinedundefined
+Multiple sections can help break up complicated concepts to make them easier to scan and understand.
   - fileName: card-with-multiple-titled-sections.tsx
     title: Card with multiple titled sections
     description: >-